I thought it might be helpful for people following my guide for installing macOS Big Sur on Proxmox if I described my setup and how I’m using macOS.

 pcieport 0000:00:02.0: AER: PCIe Bus Error: severity=Uncorrected (Non-Fatal), type=Transaction Layer, (Requester ID)

 pcieport 0000:00:02.0: AER: Device recovery successful

-At this point I stop the VM and start it again and it works on the second try.
+This eventually hangs the host.
 It looks like the host needs to be power-cycled between guest boots for the RX 580 to be fully reset.